Shians/Nextflow-docs/docs/Operators.md

+# Operators

+This page will document the available operators in NextFlow.

 ## 🔄 Transformation Operators

 These operators apply functions to each item in a channel, producing a new channel with transformed data.
 Use them to modify, aggregate, or restructure data as it flows through your pipeline.

 ### map
+Use `map` to transform each item in a channel, such as converting formats, scaling values, or extracting fields.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting the result of applying a function to each input item.
-- **Use case:** Transform each item in a channel, such as converting formats, scaling values, or extracting fields.

 ```groovy
 Channel.of(1, 2, 3)
   .map { it * 2 }